mariosant/t/readme.md

 ## Usage

 t focuses on minimality.
-Tests are files that export a function, most dependancies as arguments within.
+Tests are files that export a function.
 Here is a sample one

 ``` javascript
 // let's call this file index.test.js